 - constipation or diarrhea

-The added harm of an eating disorder can make health issues even more serious in those who abuse alcohol.
+The added harm of an eating disorder can make health issues even more serious in those who use alcohol.
 Engaging in both heavy drinking and eating disorder behaviors can lead to serious health problems, such as:

 - irregular heartbeat